What is a Tourbillon

 A mechanical watch's accuracy varies depending on the orientation of the balance wheel relative to gravity.
 When a pocket watch sits vertically in a vest pocket, gravity pulls on the balance wheel differently than when it lies flat on a table.
 This gravitational pull creates a systematic bias in the oscillation rate, causing the watch to gain or lose time depending on its position.

 In the 18th century, when watches were primarily pocket watches that spent most of their time in one or two positions, this positional error was a significant source of inaccuracy.
-Abraham-Louis Breguet patented the tourbillon in 1801 as a solution.
+The tourbillon was Breguet's elegant mechanical solution.

 How It Works